tessi/wasmex/README.md

  * **Easy to use**: The `wasmex` API mimics the standard WebAssembly API,
  * **Fast**: `wasmex` executes the WebAssembly modules as fast as possible,
  * **Safe**: All calls to WebAssembly will be fast and completely safe and sandboxed.

+ It uses [wasmer](https://wasmer.io/) to execute WASM binaries through a NIF.
+We use [Rust][rust] to implement the NIF to make it as safe as possible.

 # Install